SofteqDG/ios-objective-c-coding-style/README.md

 }
 ```

-Use `NS_UNAVAILABLE` macro in the end of the method declaration if you need to "block" method calls on your interface
+Use `NS_UNAVAILABLE` macro in the end of the method declaration if you need to "block" method calls on your interface.

 **For example:**